Manglish: Influences from other languages

 Verbs or adjectives from other languages often have English affixes, and conversely sentences may be constructed using English words in another language's syntax.
 People tend to translate phrases directly from their first languages into English, for instance, "on the light" instead of "turn on the light".
 Or sometimes, "open the light", translated directly from Chinese.

 Aside from borrowing lexicons and expressions at varying levels depending on the speaker's mother tongue, Malay, Chinese and Tamil also influence Manglish at a sentence formation level.

 For example, Chinese languages do not mark the verb for tenses.
-Instead, information about time is often acquired through contextual knowledge or time-specific markers such as ‘yesterday’, ‘today’ and ‘tomorrow’.
-This is also replicated in Manglish with sentences like ‘She go to the shop yesterday’ and ‘I come here every day’.
+Instead, information about time is often acquired through contextual knowledge or time-specific markers such as 'yesterday', 'today' and 'tomorrow'.
+This is also replicated in Manglish with sentences like 'She go to the shop yesterday' and 'I come here every day'.

-The Chinese also tend to speak Manglish with staccato feel as it is syllable-timed, unlike English which is stressed-timed.
-This is due to Mandarin being a character-based language, enunciating single characters clearly, hence Manglish tends to sound harsher.
+The Chinese also tend to speak Manglish with staccato feel as it is syllable-timed, unlike English which is stress-timed.